Ancient Aztec festivals, celebrations and holidays

-The second rain festival was offered to Tlaloc and other rain gods in March, once flowers had begun to bloom, as these signified the arrivals of the first new life from the earth.
+The second rain festival was offered to Tlaloc and other rain gods in March, once flowers had begun to bloom, as these signified the arrival of the first new life from the earth.

 Celebrated in August

-Cuauhtemoc was the last emperor of the Aztecs, whose memory is honoured every year during a celebration held in front of his statue on the Paseo de la Reforma in Mexico City.
+Cuauhtemoc was the last emperor of the Aztecs, whose memory is honored every year during a celebration held in front of his statue on the Paseo de la Reforma in Mexico City.

 In this Aztec festival, the story of his life is told, detailing the struggle against the Spaniards both in native Indian languages and in Spanish, while Conchero dancers perform their world-famous dances, wearing feathered headdresses trimmed with mirrors and beads.

 Mexican poet Octavio Paz claims that the Spaniards’ invasion of Mexico brought about an era in which the Aztec culture was almost entirely forgotten or forsaken.
-The Emperor Cuauhtemoc, in his words, is honoured for his “bold and intimate acceptance of death”.
+Emperor Cuauhtemoc, in his words, is honored for his “bold and intimate acceptance of death”.

 Celebrated every 52 years

-In each year, once a favorable interpretation of the celestial signal was made, burning torch-light were carried by runners all through the valley to rekindle the fires in each house.
+Each year, once a favorable interpretation of the celestial signal was made, burning torchlight was carried by runners all through the valley to rekindle the fires in each house.

-Celebrated on the 280th day of the Aztec year, at end of 14th month
+Celebrated on the 280th day of the Aztec year, at the end of the 14th month

 Mixcoatl, also known as the Cloud Serpent, was the Aztec deity of the chase, possessing the features of a deer or rabbit.
 He was associated with the morning star.
 One of the four creators of the world, he set a fire from sticks enabling the creation of humans.

-The Quecholli Aztec festival is held honouring him by way of a ceremonial hunt.
+The Quecholli Aztec festival is held honoring him by way of a ceremonial hunt.
 Quecholli was celebrated at the end of the 14th month, the same day on which weapons were made.

 Celebrated on the 21st of March